stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Data Format Descriptor

 The next section is the DFD (Data Format Descriptor) which specifies the structure of the image components.
-We could simply skip this section and hard-code the corresponding fields in the image, but actually parsing and using this data makes the loader more robust and also exercises our understanding of the file format.
+This section could be simply skipped and the corresponding fields hard-coded in the image, but actually parsing and using this data makes the loader more robust and also exercises our understanding of the file format.

 The DFD starts with a header block (again comments added to illustrate the values for the chalet image):